The best pizzas always start with a good Pizza Dough recipe!

-After trying many dough mixtures, this version is the one I will always suggest.
-It’s guaranteed to give you crusty, crunchy and chewy pizza that tastes good no matter what the toppings are.
+It’s guaranteed to give you a crusty, crunchy, and chewy pizza that tastes good no matter what the toppings are.
+With this recipe, your pizza will surely taste like a real Italian delight.

-With this recipe, you pizza will surely taste like a real Italian delight.
-Regardless of the pizza flavor you choose, I’m certainly it will be an instant family favorite!
+Regardless of the pizza flavor you choose, I’m certain it will be an instant family favorite!

 Pin this recipe on Pinterest to save for later